emuflight/EmuFlight/README.md

 This fork differs from EmuFlight:

- * not a bird 🦉
+ * Not a bird 🦉
- * most flight control related features disabled (can be enabled) ✂️
+ * Most flight control related features disabled (can be enabled) ✂️
- * opinionated defaults 🧪
+ * Opinionated defaults 🧪
- * different branding ™️
+ * Different branding ™️

 ## Motivation

- * reduce complexity of flight control
+ * Reduce complexity of flight control
- * ease of tuning efforts
+ * Ease of tuning efforts
- * cherry-pick upstream changes
+ * Cherry-pick upstream changes
- * do not believe the hype
+ * Do not believe the hype

 ## Features

-EgoFlight has no features.
-It's all about you.
+**EgoFlight** has no features.
+It's all about __you__.

 ## Documentation